neeraj11789/tech-interview-problems/README.md

 * For Merge Sort Type of Questions - Use AND conditions to manage pointers while copying.
 Also, remember to copy rest of the remaining elements [Squares of Sorted Array](https://leetcode.com/explore/featured/card/fun-with-arrays/511/in-place-operations/3261/)
 * Check for array questions if you could solve it using 2 pointers.
 Sometimes we might need different ReadPointer & WritePointer as in [Remove Duplicates from Sorted Array](https://leetcode.com/explore/featured/card/fun-with-arrays/511/in-place-operations/3255/)
 * Sometimes, using pre-computed sum helps - that could reduce the complexity [Find the Pivot](https://leetcode.com/explore/learn/card/array-and-string/201/introduction-to-array/1144/)
+* How do we break a problem into a smaller problem and then solve it by adding complexity.
+Check the explanation of [Diagonal Traverse](https://leetcode.com/explore/learn/card/array-and-string/202/introduction-to-2d-array/1167/)